fbpx

 Choosing the right bariatric chair is essential for aged care and retirement living for several reasons.
 Firstly, these chairs are designed to support individuals who are larger and heavier than the average person.
 This means that they need to be able to withstand a greater amount of weight and pressure.

 Secondly, bariatric chairs need to be comfortable, safe, and easy to use.
 Many individuals in aged care and retirement living may have mobility or health issues that make it difficult for them to sit or stand.
+When choosing a bariatric chair, it’s important to consider the needs of the individual who will be using it including their weight, height, and any mobility or health issues they may have.

 Weight capacity and size considerations